Hannah Cockroft: 2018

 2018 saw Cockroft's first defeat on the international stage.
 After topping the podium for seven years, the 26-year-old won silver in the T34 100 metres at the World Para Athletics European Championships in Berlin.
 She then went on to regain her European Champion title over the 800 metres, after missing the event in 2016.
-2018 also saw Cockroft take on a presenting role on popular British TV programme, BBC Countryfile.

 2021

 In June 2021, Cockroft was among the first dozen athletes chosen to represent the UK at the postponed 2020 Paralympics in Tokyo.
 At the end of June, she was in Manchester for the British Athletic Championships where she was first in a mixed classification 400 metres wheelchair race in front of Sammi Kinghorn and Mel Woods.
 She successfully retained her women's 100 metres T34 Paralympic title after winning gold at the Tokyo Paralympics with a new world record timing of 16.39 seconds.
-It was also her third consecutive Paralympic gold medal in women's 100 metres event and her sixth Paralympic gold medal.
+It was also her third consecutive Paralympic gold medal in women's 100 metres event and her seventh Paralympic gold medal.

+2023

+In July 2023, she won her sixth 100m world title at the Para Athletics World Championships in Paris.

+2024

+Cockroft was selected to compete at the 2024 Summer Paralympics held in Paris, France.
+In the 100m T34 she won gold with a time of 17.99, more than a second ahead of teammate Kare Adenegan In the 800m T34, she also won gold in a time of 1:55:44, eight seconds ahead of teammate and silver medallist Kare Adenegan, bringing her Olympic gold medals tally to nine.

+2025

+At the 2025 World Para Athletics Championships in New Delhi, Cockroft won gold in the T34 400m category with a time of 55:62.
+The victory earned Cockroft the 29th major title of her career.

 Personal life

 Cockroft left her home and training base in Yorkshire to study journalism and media at Coventry University in 2013.
 She moved back to her home town of Halifax in 2016 to prepare for the Rio Paralympic Games.
 She has ambitions to work in television media after her athletics career.

+In October 2014, Cockroft challenged then-Mayor of London Boris Johnson to spend a day in a wheelchair, with Cockroft claiming that "wheelchair access on the [London Underground] is so bad" the Mayor would not be able to attend all his appointments.
+Mayor Johnson declined the challenge, but thanked Cockroft for her efforts to highlight accessibility challenges.

 In October 2014 she launched 17 Sports Management Limited ("17"), a sports management company.

 She cites Canadian wheelchair racer Chantal Petitclerc as her sporting inspiration.
 Petitclerc, winner of 15 Paralympic gold medals and formerly coached by Eriksson, has been involved with Cockroft's development as a mentor and advisor.

-Hannah hates fish, and believes she may have ichthyophobia.

 In March 2019 she appeared on a special Stand Up To Cancer episode of The Great British Bake Off on Channel 4.

-In June 2019 she appeared In another stand up to cancer special of the crystal maze.

 In 2020, Cockcroft and her partner Nathan Maguire appeared together on a celebrity special of the BBC television programme The Hit List.

-Hannah is a proud ambassador of Forget Me Not Children's Hospice, a local charity near her hometown of Halifax.